ln -sf /usr/share/zoneinfo/<timezone> /etc/localtime

 from your shell's profile:

 By default, the hardware clock in Void is stored as UTC.
 Windows does not use can either change Windows to use UTC, or change Void Linux to use

 To maintain accuracy of your system's clock, you can use the Network Time Protocol (NTP).
-Void provides packages for three NTP daemons: NTP, OpenNTPD and Chrony.
+Void provides packages for the following NTP daemons: NTP, OpenNTPD, Chrony and ntpd-rs.